Click for downloading Manuscript Review Form

 Conflict of Interest

 The reviewers should notify the editor of any kinds of conflicts of interest.
 Conflicts of interests can be financial, academic, personal, and company or institutional affiliations.
 In case of a conflict of interest the disclosure should be made at the time of acceptance of a review assignment.
-Bulletin of Clinical Psychopharmacology accepts WAME's definition of conflict of interest that can be accessed at http://www.wame.org/about/wame-editorial-on-coi
+Psychiatry and Clinical Psychopharmacology accepts WAME's definition of conflict of interest that can be accessed at http://www.wame.org/about/wame-editorial-on-coi.

 The editor informs the reviewers that the manuscripts review process is confidential and a privileged interaction.
 The reviewers and editorial board cannot discuss the manuscripts with the third persons.
 The reviewers are not allowed to have copies of the manuscripts for personal use and they cannot distribute manuscripts to others.
 Unless the authors and editor permit, the reviews of referees cannot be published or disclosed anywhere.
 The anonymity of the reviewers is important.
 In rare situations, the editor may share the review of one reviewer with other reviewers to clarify a particular point.

-The Bulletin of Clinical Psychopharmacology recommends reviewers to follow Committee on Publication Ethics (COPE) guidelines for peer reviewers.
+The Psychiatry and Clinical Psychopharmacology recommends reviewers to follow Committee on Publication Ethics (COPE) guidelines for peer reviewers.